OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 ```

 ### Variables
-Do not do gratuitous initialization of variables.
+Do not do a gratuitous initialization of variables.
 Doing this prevents the compiler from detecting accidental use before initialization.

 ```c
 struct Goofus *goofus = NULL;   /* Wrong */